Month: May 2018

 Safety and Security

-Noise reducing glazing can be used effectively in home or office environments to separate rooms and work spaces, more aesthetically pleasing than a wall and offering more light while maintaining acoustic integrity.
+Noise reducing glazing can be used effectively in-home or office environments to separate rooms and workspaces, more aesthetically pleasing than a wall and offering more light while maintaining acoustic integrity.
+Hugo Carter install soundproof internal windows and also soundproof internal doors.

-Our website features a number of articles about the applications of acoustic glass including its suitability for use in listed buildings.
+Our website features a number of articles about the applications of acoustic secondary glazing and acoustic glass including its suitability for use in listed buildings.
 If you have any specific questions or general enquiries, please call or email and we will be pleased to offer help and advice.